foerl/Price-Tracker/README.md

 # Price-Tracker
-Price Tracker that periodically checks Product Prices and alerts you via Email if Target Price is hit.
+Using Web Scraping to periodically check a Product Price and alert via Email if Target Price is hit.